tmux-python/tmuxp/doc/about_tmux.rst

 "How to install tmux on <my distro>" will do, as directions change and are slightly different between distributions.

-This documentation is writtenf for version **1.8**.
+This documentation is written for version **1.8**.
 It's important that you have the latest stable release of tmux.
 The latest stable version is viewable on the `tmux homepage`_.